 Lois Cox, CFA, CFP

 Lois Cox joined the KSU Foundation in January 2005.
-She leads the team responsible for the investment management of $640 million in endowed and expendable funds.
+She leads the team responsible for managing approximately $950 million of short- and long-term investable assets.
 Prior to joining the KSU Foundation, Cox led the investment management of a $1 billion portfolio for two insurance companies and a defined benefit pension plan at Kansas Farm Bureau and Affiliated Companies.
 She was also a principal in FB Capital Management, a registered investment advisor.

 Cox is a member and previous chair of the Finance Advisory Board for the K-State College of Business Administration.
 She also serves as an executive mentor in the college.
 Cox previously served as a governor-appointed trustee and chair of the Board of Trustees for the $19 billion Kansas Public Employees Retirement System (KPERS).